 Courses are offered at varying levels of complexity, as indicated by the course code.
-The Undergraduate course levels range from 1000 to 4000.
+The Undergraduate course levels range from 1000 to 4000, Graduate courses are 6000 courses.

-1000 Foundation Level

-2000 Introductory Level

-3000 Intermediate Level

-4000 Advanced/Senior Level
+1000 Foundation Level 2000 Introductory Level 3000 Intermediate Level 4000 Advanced/Senior Level 6000 Graduate Level